 Beginning with a DDG-51 procured in FY2016 or FY2017, the Navy will shift DDG-51 procurement to a new version of the DDG-51 design called the Flight III version.
-The Flight III version is to be equipped with a new radar, called the Air and Missile Defense Radar (AMDR), that is more capable than the SPY-1 radar installed on all previous Aegis cruisers and destroyers.
+The Flight III version is to be equipped with a new radar, called the Air and Missile Defense Radar (AMDR) or the SPY-6 radar, that is more capable than the SPY-1 radar installed on all previous Aegis cruisers and destroyers.